solita/solita.github.com/_posts/2019-11-15-enforcing-database-transactions-with-rust.md

 essentially free.
 Both implementations of `into_generic_connection` are no-ops, as boxes are secretly just pointers, and the trait methods are referencing the first and only member of the struct -- which is a no-op.
-Thus, there shouldn't be any performance downsides to this.
+Thus, there shouldn't be any performance hits when using this method.

 Another way to implement this would be to use a zero-sized type for connections and load the connection when converting to GenericConnection or Transaction, but the implementations would be more complex.

 ## Conclusion